nicustaris/smart-canteen/README.md

      - Popularity: Ranks products based on user ratings and reviews.
      - Alphabet: Alphabetically organizes products for quick reference.

 ```

+## Technology Used

+Smart Canteen is built using a modern stack of technologies to ensure a seamless and feature-rich user experience.
+The technologies used include:

+- JavaScript
+- JSX
+- CSS
+- SCSS (Sass)
+- React
+- HTML

 ## Contributing